 15.A.i.c Requirements

-The PI should apply for a Certificate following the instructions on the NIH web site (http://grants.nih.gov/grants/policy/coc/appl_extramural.htm).
-The application letter must be signed by a University of Iowa institutional official so the PI should bring the application letter to the Human Subjects Office and the HSO will obtain the institutional official's signature and return the signed letter to the PI.
+For non federally funded research, the PI should apply for a Certificate following the instructions on the NIH web site (http://grants.nih.gov/grants/policy/coc/appl_extramural.htm).

 15.A.i.d Expiration

 A Certificate of Confidentiality protects personally identifiable information about subjects in the research project while the Certificate is in effect.
 Generally, Certificates are effective on the date of issuance or upon commencement of the research project if that occurs after the date of issuance.
 The expiration date should correspond to the completion of the study.
 The Certificate will state the date upon which it becomes effective and the date upon which it expires.
 A Certificate of Confidentiality protects all information identifiable to any individual who participates as a research subject (i.e., about whom the investigator maintains identifying information) during any time the Certificate is in effect.
 An extension of coverage must be requested if the research extends beyond the expiration date of the original Certificate.
 However, the protection afforded by the Certificate is permanent.
 All personally identifiable information maintained about participants in the project while the Certificate is in effect is protected in perpetuity.